 Structures, properties, and functions of proteins, enzymes, nucleic acids, carbohydrates and lipids; the utilization and synthesis of these materials by living systems and the relationship of the processes to energy production and utilization.
 Designed for students in agriculture, dental hygiene, home economics, nursing, and physical therapy.
-Prerequisites: CHM230 and CHM230LL, or CHM238 and CHM236LL, or CHM238 and CHM238LL.
-Completion of CHM230 and CHM230LL, or CHM238 and CHM238LL within the last two years recommended.
+Prerequisites: CHM230 and CHM230LL, or CHM236 and CHM236LL, or CHM238 and CHM238LL.
+Completion of CHM230 and CHM230LL, or CHM236 and CHM236LL, or CHM238 and CHM238LL within the last two years recommended.

-Fundamental Biochemistry Laboratory
+CHM260LL 1 CREDIT 3 PERIOD Fundamental Biochemistry Laboratory